Dacid99/Emailkasten/README.md

 *Tell us what you'd like to see in a feature request!*

-## We need your opinion

-This project is currently in **beta** stage.

-We are looking for people to run it and give feedback!

-Interested?
-Just go ahead and run this application on your homelab.

-If you encounter an issue please let us know via an issue or direct message!
+*If you encounter an issue please let us know via an issue or direct message!*

 ## Installation